-- 1) I affirm myself I am aware of my own subjectivity, creativity and sociality, and feel the worth of living in life through them.
-Subjectivity, creativity and sociality can also be expressed as personality, divinity, and Buddha-nature. - 2) I affirm/trust others Others are neighbours who possess their own selves as others.
-By affirming myself, I inevitably affirm/trust others. - 3) I affirm the cooperative society Neither self nor others exist in isolation or self-sufficiency; instead, they inevitably establish a mutual interdependency, solidarity, and a cooperative society. - 4) I affirm the trinity of self, others, and cooperative society The self, others, and the cooperative society, while each possessing unique individualities, unite into one (kiitsu).
-Therefore, there is no precedence or superiority among them; each always presupposes the other two - 5) I affirm/attain the universal/cosmic cooperative society The trinity of self, others, and the cooperative society further unites with heaven and earth and all things, to form a universal/cosmic cooperative society. - 6) I affirm the church $(ky\bar{o}kai)$ The church $(ky\bar{o}kai)$ is a microcosm of the universal/cosmic cooperative society.
-I can only be myself by being a member of the church $(ky\bar{o}kai)$.
+- 1) I place trust/have faith in myself I become aware of my own autonomous selfhood, creativity and sociality, and feel the worth of living.
+Autonomous selfhood creativity and sociality can also be expressed as personality, divinity, and Buddha-nature. - 2) I place trust/have faith in others Others are neighbours who possess their own selves as others.
+By affirming myself, I inevitably place trust/have faith in others. - 3) I place trust/have faith in the cooperative community Neither self nor others exist in isolation or self-sufficiency; instead, they inevitably establish a mutual interdependency, solidarity, and a cooperative community. - 4) I place trust/have faith in the trinity of self, others, and cooperative community The self, others, and the cooperative community, while each possessing unique individualities, unite into one.
+Therefore, there is no precedence or superiority among them; each always presupposes the other two. - 5) I place trust/have faith in the universal/cosmic cooperative community The trinity of self, others, and the cooperative community further unites with heaven and earth and all things, to form a universal/cosmic cooperative community. - 6) I place trust/have faith in the church the church/kyōkai The church/kyōkai is a microcosm of the universal/cosmic cooperative community.
+I can only be myself by being a member of the church/kyōkai.

-Addendum: I interpret the above faith as free-religion ($jiy\bar{u} sh\bar{u}ky\bar{o}$) and, as a free-religionist, together with my companions, I belong to the Tokyo Kiitsu Kyōkai, the Japan Free Religion Association, and the International Association for Religious Freedom.
-However, free-religion is neither opposed to established religions nor does it seek to integrate them.
+Addendum: I interpret the above faith as $jiy\bar{u}$ $sh\bar{u}ky\bar{o}$ and, as a free-religionist [a $jiy\bar{u}$ $sh\bar{u}ky\bar{o}jin$], together with my companions, I belong to the Tokyo Kiitsu $Ky\bar{o}kai$, the Japan Free Religion Association, and the International Association for Religious Freedom.
+However, $jiy\bar{u}$ $sh\bar{u}ky\bar{o}$ is neither opposed to established religions nor does it seek to integrate them.
 Instead, it aims to grasp and realise the essence and ideals, not only of various religions, but also all human activities.
 Therefore, these principles are nothing other than the attitude of life I always wish constantly to maintain.